-Besides the usual .po
+Besides the usual .po files mechanism for

 translating program labels and prompts, the sounds can be localized too.